NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

                     value: option1
           - identifier: q6
             title: Type of decision
-            content: |
+            content: >
               What kind of decisions are made in the process?
+Choose the option that best matches the type of decision.
+            use_card_style: false
             options:
               - id: option1
                 value: option1
                 title: Decision that has direct financial consequences for citizens
                 content: >
                   For instances, decisions about benefits, allowances, grants, fines, repayments or the possibility of a payment arrangement
               - id: option2
                 value: option2
                 title: >-
                   Decision on applications and requests without any direct financial consequences
                 content: ''
               - id: option3
                 value: option3